 Net cash provided by operating activities increased to \$14.2 million in 2013 from \$0.2 million in 2012.
-The improvement in the cash flows are due primarily to lower net loss, and improved net working capital as a result of more effective inventory productivity and improved payment terms.
+The improvement in the cash flows are due primarily to improved net working capital as a result of more effective inventory productivity and improved payment terms.